payu-india/CMS-Chatbot/reference/Chargeback/regenerate-token-api-chargeback.md

 | <h3>Failure scnario</h3>  |                                                                                         |                                            |
 | error                     | <code>string</code> - Error type identifier                                             | "Invalid expiry date format"               |
 | message                   | <code>string</code> - Detailed error description                                        | "Expiry date must be in YYYY-MM-DD format" |

-### Notes

-* The `expires_at` date must be a future date
-* The API key used for authentication will be replaced by the newly generated token
-* The old API key will become invalid after successful token regeneration
-* All timestamps in responses are provided in the server's local timezone

 ## HTTP Status Codes